hci-sys/LearningInNature/digitalmockup.md

 ### Task 1: Trail Navigation

 After logging in, the user finds themselves at the homescreen, where they can either find trails using the search bar or a combination of the filtering option and nearby trail options.
 Once the user has selected a trail, they will be brought to the trail info screen where they can see varying key information about the trail.
 At this point, the user can return to the home screen using the X in the top left corner, or begin navigation by clicking “START NAVIGATION”.
 Now, let’s say the user has found the trail they are going to hike and begins navigation.
 From the navigation screen, they can stop navigation by pressing the X again in the top left corner or hike the trail with the guided system until it is over.
 After the user finishes the hike or quits navigation, a popup screen asking for the user to leave a review will show up.
+From there the user can either decide to review the hike or not.

 ### Task 2: Identifying wildlife